 PANS/PANDAS RESEARCH UPDATES

 PPN’s comprehensive collection of published works includes the original published studies from the NIMH team that first reported on the PANDAS condition as well as the primary additional studies that followed.
 The library consists of a synopsis and critique of each study.

-PANDAS IVIG STUDY PUBLISHED
+NEW RESEARCH: PANDAS IVIG STUDY PUBLISHED

 New IVIG study shows 60% mean reduction in symptoms for PANDAS patients.